🖼️

 Transforming Customer Input Before Sending To API

 This is a rather tricky topic which deserves a page of its own.
-See the request transformation guide for more information.
+See the for more information.